brendanconnolly/BlogPosts/TestingTheArbitrary/MapPen.md

 When I first heard it posed to someone I laughed, I knew the hiring manager and thought is this guy just literally looking at his desk and asking random questions?
 I can only imagine how unexpected it might seem to the person actually being asked.

 The trick with all these test this arbitrary item questions is their subtle complexity.
-The first step is really getting past the curveball nature of the question.
+The first step is really getting past the curve-ball nature of the question.
 Then just dive in and let the ideas flow.
 This is where using a [Mind Map](https://en.wikipedia.org/wiki/Mind_map) is super helpful.
 If you haven't tried them, I really encourage you to do so, the process is less linear than using a list so it is a closer match to the human thought process.

 ![Mind Map of a Pen](http://www.brendanconnolly.net/wp-content/uploads/2016/01/PenMap.png)